-ii V I Lick 1
+ii V I Lick 1 (Major)

-ii V I Lick 2
+ii V I Lick 2 (Minor)

 The second lick is in the key of G minor, and uses a couple of interesting scale choices over both the V7alt and Im6 chords:

 This is a cool-sounding and easy to play scale that you can explore further in your jazz guitar practice routine outside the context of this lick.

-When playing in minor keys, many players will often choose the Melodic Minor scale over the tonic chord to emphasize the tonic sound of the Im6, ImMaj7 or Im7 chord.
+When playing in minor keys, many players will often choose the melodic minor scale over the tonic chord to emphasize the tonic sound of the Im6, ImMaj7 or Im7 chord.

-ii V I Lick 3
+ii V I Lick 3 (Major)

-Here is a short ii V I lick in the key of G Major that uses some classic voice-leading ideas to connect each chord in the phrase.
-The first chord (Am7) leads from the b7 (G) to the 3rd (F#) of the next chord (D7).
-Moving from the b7 (of a iim7) to the 3rd (of the V7 chord) is a common and important way to voice-lead ii Vs.
+Here is a short ii V I lick in the key of G major that uses some classic voice-leading ideas to connect each chord in the phrase.

-ii V I Lick 4
+ii V I Lick 4 (Minor)

 In this short minor-key ii V I lick in D minor, you find the same voice-leading technique from the previous example being used, only this time it is extended to the V7alt-Im6 relationship as well.

-ii V I Lick 5
+ii V I Lick 5 (Major)

 Notice the altered scale sounds being produced over the C7 chord, that are then resolved into the Fmaj7 chord at the start of the second bar.
-A very cool and fun way to add a sense of tension and release to your chord soloing lines over ii V I progressions.
+This is a fun way to add a sense of tension and release to your chord-soloing lines over ii V I progressions.